Zhang-Tengyi/Design-and-Control-of-a-Razor-Clam-Like-Underwater-Jet-Propulsion-Robot-Fish/README.md

 ## Bio-Inspiration and Motivation

 Razor clams exhibit a **composite propulsion** combining:
-1. **Foot whipping** — rotates the body 90° about the longitudinal axis
+1. **Foot whipping**: rotates the body 90° about the longitudinal axis
-2. **Jet ejection** — mantle contraction expels stored water through the siphon
+2. **Jet ejection**: mantle contraction expels stored water through the siphon

 Razor clams and other bivalves achieve short-range escape or burrowing motion by cyclically ejecting water and retracting their bodies.
 This principle inspired the design of two robotic prototypes that mimic the same contraction–ejection pattern, translating internal volume change into thrust.